rdkit/rdkit/Docs/Book/RDKit_Book.rst

   AtomType d1 [N,O;!H0]

-**Note** that these examples tend to use SMARTS's high-precendence and operator "&" and not the low-precedence and ";".
+**Note** that these examples tend to use SMARTS's high-precedence and operator "&" and not the low-precedence and ";".
 This can be important when AtomTypes are combined or when they are repeated.
 The SMARTS "," operator is higher precedence than ";", so definitions that use ";" can lead to unexpected results.